soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

 A New York Times reporter on the scene estimated that around 1,000 people showed up at Clackamas Town Center at 4pm.
 'We would like to get some fellow American patriots together for a Trump 2020 Cruise rally to support our great president,' wrote Alex Kyzik, one of the organizers.
-Trump supporters were seen driving around and spraying the crowd with what some claimed were ball bearings MAGA caravan sprays 'ball bearings' at BLM protesters in Portland Trump caravan trucks drive through protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Kenosha shooting victim seen in video confronting armed men French director colourises footage of a Victorian seaside Private bullet plane revealed: Otto Aviation Group LLC Hordes of Trump fans drive into Portland and face off with BLM Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons Russian war planes get unnervingly close to American B-52 Cop KICKS man in the BACK as he stands with his hands on his head Anti-lockdown protesters gather in Trafalgar Square Supporters of Donald Trump met in Clackamas town center on Saturday at 4pm, to drive around Portland The convoy numbered around 600 vehicles, with Trump supporters flying flags as they cruised through Portland Most were in trucks and cars, but some motorcyclists also came along for the ride - one with his bike decorated with Trump MAGA caravan sprays 'ball bearings' at BLM protesters in Portland Trump caravan trucks drive through protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Kenosha shooting victim seen in video confronting armed men French director colourises footage of a Victorian seaside Private bullet plane revealed: Otto Aviation Group LLC Hordes of Trump fans drive into Portland and face off with BLM Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons Russian war planes get unnervingly close to American B-52 Cop KICKS man in the BACK as he stands with his hands on his head Anti-lockdown protesters gather in Trafalgar Square The Portland, Oregon, caravan was organized on Facebook, with 2,500 people intending to attend.
+Trump supporters were seen driving around and spraying the crowd with what some claimed were ball bearings Shocking moment Russian Su-27 crosses in front of US B-52 MAGA caravan sprays 'ball bearings' at BLM protesters in Portland Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Windsurfer rescued after telescope user spotted him in difficulty 'Illegal rave' in Banwen South Wales sees crowds dancing in field Private bullet plane revealed: Otto Aviation Group LLC French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons Supporters of Donald Trump met in Clackamas town center on Saturday at 4pm, to drive around Portland The convoy numbered around 600 vehicles, with Trump supporters flying flags as they cruised through Portland Most were in trucks and cars, but some motorcyclists also came along for the ride - one with his bike decorated with Trump Shocking moment Russian Su-27 crosses in front of US B-52 MAGA caravan sprays 'ball bearings' at BLM protesters in Portland Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Windsurfer rescued after telescope user spotted him in difficulty 'Illegal rave' in Banwen South Wales sees crowds dancing in field Private bullet plane revealed: Otto Aviation Group LLC French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons The Portland, Oregon, caravan was organized on Facebook, with 2,500 people intending to attend.
 Around 1,000 showed up Saturday's rally was intended to follow a route circling around Portland and avoiding the downtown area, but cars diverted Attendees were encouraged to bring their guns, and conceal-carry them, in a video Kyzik posted previewing the event.